Bill Bixby: Beginning acting

+In 1959 Bill Bixby made a shrewd business decision.
+Rather than trying to compete with hundreds of hopefuls trying to gain a foothold in Hollywood movies, he broke into motion pictures by working in industrial films.
+The films were produced in Chicago by Jam Handy and by Norman Wilding.
+Bixby knew that these special-interest films would never be seen by the general public, but he saw them as a great opportunity to learn how to work before a camera and understand the functions of a film crew.
+He hoped to work in musical comedy, and in 1961 he joined the cast of the musical The Boy Friend at the Detroit Civic Theater.

-In 1961, Bixby was in the musical The Boy Friend at the Detroit Civic Theater, returning to Hollywood to make his television debut on an episode of The Many Loves of Dobie Gillis.
+He returned to Hollywood to make his television debut on an episode of The Many Loves of Dobie Gillis.
 He became a highly regarded character actor and guest-starred in many television series, including Ben Casey, The Twilight Zone, The Andy Griffith Show, Dr. Kildare, Straightaway, and Hennesey.
-He also joined the cast of The Joey Bishop Show in 1962.
+He joined the cast of The Joey Bishop Show in 1962, which he later described as his first big break."
 In 1963, he played a sailor with a Napoleon tattoo in the movie Irma La Douce, a romantic comedy starring Jack Lemmon and Shirley MacLaine, directed by Billy Wilder based on the 1956 French musical.
 During the 1970s, he made guest appearances on television series such as Ironside, Insight, Barbary Coast, The Love Boat, Medical Center, four episodes of Love, American Style, Fantasy Island, and two episodes each of The Streets of San Francisco and Rod Serling's Night Gallery.

+While working on other Danny Thomas productions, Bixby would watch rehearsals for The Dick Van Dyke Show, which inspired him to want to be a director as well.

-My Favorite Martian and other early roles
+My Favorite Martian

-Bixby took the role of young reporter Tim O'Hara in the 1963 CBS sitcom, My Favorite Martian, in which he co-starred with Ray Walston.
-By 1966, though, high production costs forced the series to come to an end after 107 episodes.
+Bixby took the role of young reporter Tim O'Hara in the 1963 CBS sitcom My Favorite Martian, in which he co-starred with Ray Walston.
+This was Bixby's first starring vehicle, and he became a popular personality.
+The series, filmed in black-and-white at Desilu, was hugely successful, rating in the top 10 network programs during its first season.
+The second season saw the ratings slip slightly to the top 30, but they were respectable enough for CBS to renew the series for a third season, to be filmed in color at MGM.
+By 1966, however, higher production costs and lower ratings (now top 50) forced the series to be canceled after 107 episodes.

+Other early roles

 After its cancellation, Bixby starred in four movies: Ride Beyond Vengeance, Doctor, You've Got to Be Kidding!, and two of Elvis Presley's movies, Clambake and Speedway.
 He turned down the role as Marlo Thomas's boyfriend in the successful That Girl, though he later guest-starred in the show, and starred in two failed pilots.